This recipe is so simple and foolproof. I used Yukon Gold potatoes with the skin on. No peeling!

 Butter a 9 x 13 inch baking dish.
 Rub garlic over the butter as well to season the dish.
 Grate cheeses and combine- set aside.

 - In a large pot, add sliced potatoes.
-Add in smashed garlic, heavy cream, milk, salt, pepper and thyme sprigs.
+Add in smashed garlic, heavy cream or milk, salt, pepper and thyme sprigs.
 Bring to a simmer over medium high heat.
 Liquid should just cover potatoes.
+Add more cream or milk if needed.
 Stir gently with a scraper to keep sauce from sticking to the bottom.
-Once potatoes are al dente remove from heat- about 5-7 minutes.
+Once potatoes are al dente remove from heat- this takes about 5-7 minutes.
 Remove thyme stems.

-- Spoon one third of the potatoes into the prepared pan.
+- Spoon one third of the potatoes into the prepared buttered baking dish.
+Spoon over one third of the sauce.
 Top with one third of the cheese mixture.
-Repeat layering with potatoes, sauce and cheese.
+Repeat layering potatoes, sauce and cheese.
 Top with additional cheese.
+Scrape every bit of the sauce out of the pan to cover the potatoes.

 - Bake at 350 degrees for 35-45 minutes or until potatoes are golden brown and crusty.